wfsec/osxstrata/README.md

 1. Run from the git directory. - Quick and easy.
 2. Run as an application.

+This probably goes without saying but this app should only be used internally.

 We are working on a thrid option a docker container.
 We hope to have that done in the next couple of weeks.

 Pre Installation Checklist